hwaien/hwaien.github.io/_posts/2015-09-01-net-properties-vs-fields.md

 ---
 layout: post
 title: ".NET Properties vs Fields"
-summary: It is best practice to use .NET properties instead of fields.
 ---

+It is best practice to use .NET properties instead of fields.

 Previously, we saw [6 cases in which properties should be avoided]({% post_url 2015-07-01-net-properties-vs-methods %}).
 A natural progression of thought may be: